Disability and Neurodivergence Awareness Month 2024

 I look forward to attending many of the events across the next month and encourage as many students as possible to make the time to as well.

-Heather Lane - Lecturer in Children’s Nursing & Neurodivergent Network Chair
+Heather Lane - Lecturer in Specialist Practice Community Nursing and Pathway Lead for Community Children's Nursing Programme & Neurodivergent Network Chair

 The University’s Disability and Neurodivergence Awareness Month affords us the opportunity to stop and really see our diverse community.